Aardman Animations: 2020–present

 On 1 March 2024, the company announced a number of changes.
 Emma Hardie was to take up the newly created role of Executive Commercial and Brand Director, and would be responsible for overseeing the financing, distribution, licensing, marketing, and planning of the studio's animated intellectual property.
 She took up the role, which includes a seat on Aardman's executive board, on April 15.
 Peter Lord was also stepping down from Aardman's executive board to focus on a slate of individual projects as the Creative Director and would act as an ambassador for the company and British animation.
 Among the announcements, Sarah Cox and Daniel Efergan were promoted to Chief Creative Director and Executive Creative Director of Interactive & Innovation, respectively.

 On 8 March 2024 Aardman and the BBC announced a new collaboration called Things We Love, based on the studio's Creature Comforts films, set to air throughout 2024.
 Like Creature Comforts, the six, 30-second-long shorts feature animated animals matched to the audio of real, unscripted interviews.

 On 6 June 2024, Aardman announced the title of the new Wallace and Gromit feature film as Wallace & Gromit: Vengeance Most Fowl.

 On 22 September 2024, Cartoon Network announced on Twitter that they had recruited Aardman to work on an Over the Garden Wall special alongside series creator Patrick McHale to celebrate the miniseries' 10th anniversary, set for release on 3 November 2024.
 On 21 October 2024, Aardman announced that they would team up with Mattel Television Studios to produce a new Pingu series.
 Additionally, on 11 December that year, it was announced that Aardman would be collaborating with The Pokémon Company for a project in 2027.

-On 7 May 2025, Aardman announced that they were developing a new Shaun the Sheep feature film titled Shaun the Sheep: The Beast of Mossy Bottom, set for release in theaters and on the Sky Cinema channel in 2026.
+On 7 May 2025, Aardman announced that they were developing a new Shaun the Sheep feature film titled Shaun the Sheep: The Beast of Mossy Bottom, set for release in cinemas and on the Sky Cinema channel in 2026.
+In July 2025, Aardman and The Pokémon Company jointly announced a new Pokémon television series titled The Misadventures of Sirfetch'd & Pichu.

+At the 2026 Annecy International Animation Film Festival, Aardman announced two new TV series: Let's Go Timmy! and The Almost (Untold) Story Of Danger Delilah.